matthiasschoger/hashilab-apps/README.md

 - unifi-network - Controller application for the Unifi network stack from Ubiquiti Networks.
 Was quite tricky to set up in a HA environment, please check [consul-ingress](https://github.com/matthiasschoger/hashilab-core/tree/master/consul-ingress) for UDP forwarding.
 - vaultwarden - Password management for the family.

+<h2>Deployment Notes</h2>

-Note: Before deploying a job file, you should set the following environment variable on the deploying machine
+Before deploying a job file, you should set the following environment variable on the deploying machine
 - NOMAD_VAR_base_domain=domain.tld

 where 'domain.tld' is the domain you are using.